 Effective: November 1, 1998

-13. Allocation, Assignment and Sale of Capacity and Supply Assets (continued)
+13. Allocation, Release, Assignment and Sale of Capacity and Supply Assets (continued)

 The Company will post on the EBB each allocation of the Company’s Peaking Capacity to a Marketer for viewing only by such Marketer.